Electrochromism

-As the color change is persistent and energy need only be applied to effect a change, electrochromic materials are used to control the amount of light and heat allowed to pass through a surface, most commonly "smart windows".
+As the color change is persistent and energy needs only to be applied to effect a change, electrochromic materials are used to control the amount of light and heat allowed to pass through a surface, most commonly "smart windows".
 One popular application is in the automobile industry where it is used to automatically tint rear-view mirrors in various lighting conditions.

 Principle

-The phenomenon of electrochromism occurs in some transition metal oxides which conduct both electricity and ions, such as tungsten trioxide (WO3).
+The phenomenon of electrochromism occurs in some transition metal oxides which conduct both electrons and ions, such as tungsten trioxide (WO3).
 These oxides have octahedral structures of oxygen which surround a central metal atom and are joined together at the corners.
-This arrangement results in a three-dimensional nanoporous structure with "tunnels" between individual octahedral segments.
+This arrangement produces a three-dimensional nanoporous structure with "tunnels" between individual octahedral segments.
 These tunnels allow dissociated ions to pass through the substance when they are motivated by an electric field.
 Common ions used for this purpose are H+ and Li+.

 The electric field is typically induced by two flat, transparent electrodes which sandwich the ion-containing layers.
 As a voltage is applied across these electrodes, the difference in charge between the two sides causes the ions to penetrate the oxide as the charge-balancing electrons flow between the electrodes.
 These electrons change the valency of the metal atoms in the oxide, reducing their charge, as in the following example of tungsten trioxide: